sofiaoreis/lithium-slicer/README_DEVELOPERS.md

 - `run_lithium.py`  - basic lithium script to automate the minimization process
 - `runner.sh` - adapter script for SFL
-    - `generate_seed.py` - script to generate a seed file that contains information extracted from output_sfl json
+    - `generate_inputs.py` - script to generate the inputs extracted from SFL output